look4regev/python-kncloudevents/docs/installation.rst

 Stable release
 --------------

-To install knative-python, run this command in your terminal:
+To install kncloudevents, run this command in your terminal:

 .. code-block:: console

-    $ pip install knative_python
+    $ pip install kncloudevents

-This is the preferred method to install knative-python, as it will always install the most recent stable release.
+This is the preferred method to install kncloudevents, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.